precimed/mostest/README.md

-pheno = 'pheno.txt';            % full or relative path to the phenotype file bfile = 'chr21';                % full or relative path to plink bfile prefix out = 'results';                % prefix for the output files snps = 149454; nsubj = 10000;   % number of snps and subjects in bfile mostest                         % starts the analysis
+pheno = 'pheno.txt';            % full or relative path to the phenotype file bfile = 'chr21';                % full or relative path to plink bfile prefix out = 'results';                % prefix for the output files mostest                         % starts the analysis
 ```